 If you have a fine that was ordered by the ACT Supreme Court, this must be paid directly to the court.

 If you are initiating proceedings in the ACT Supreme Court, there is likely to be a filing fee associated with this.
 If you are experiencing financial hardship, you may be able to have this fee waived upon supplying evidence of this to the court.

 If you are required to attend the ACT Supreme Court for any matter, it is important to observe court etiquette.
-This means dressing neatly and conservatively and arrive well before the time your matter is listed.
-Make sure your phone is switched to silent before you enter the courtroom and if you need to address the judge directly, call his or her ‘Your Honour.’
+This means dressing neatly and conservatively, and arriving well before the time your matter is listed.
+Make sure your phone is switched to silent before you enter the courtroom and if you need to address the judge directly, call them “Your Honour”.